sandangel/nixos-config/README.md

-# Nix on Fedora SilverBlue Configurations
+# Nix on VM Configurations

 This repository contains my Fedora SilverBlue configurations.
 This repository isn't meant to be a turnkey solution to copying my setup or learning Nix,